Smartspace-ai/Smartspace-app-public/Readme.md

 ### Configuration

-Create a file named `.env` in your project root and populate it with the values from your Smartspace Admin UI:
+Create a file named `.env` in your project root with the following environment variables

 ```env
 VITE_CLIENT_ID=